Cade Cole: Memberships and awards

 Cole is a member of the Florida and Louisiana bars.
 He previously served as Louisiana State College Republican Chair and as a member of the Federalist Society.
-He is a past member of the Louisiana Baptist Convention's Committee on Moral and Social Concerns and was appointed to the Louisiana Service Commission by Governor Mike Foster.
+He was appointed to the Louisiana Service Commission by Governor Mike Foster.

 Cole received the 2013 President's Award for Outstanding Service to the Southwest Louisiana Bar Association for work to stabilize indigent defense funding.

 Cole has served the Louisiana State Bar Association as Tax Section Chair, House of Delegates Member, and Member of the CLE Programming Committee.
 He previously served as Chairman of the Tax Law Advisory Commission for the Louisiana Board of Legal Specialization.